pohlm01/master-thesis/2_preliminaries.typ

 //   - Securing local networks and smart card authentication
 //   - Restricted access to #glspl("vpn")

-A @pki is a crucial part to ensure security in various digital systems.
+A @pki is a crucial part of ensuring security in various digital systems.
 Its core functionality is to bind a cryptographic public key to a set of verified information @rfc_pki.
 Typically, this information represents an identity such as a domain name, company name, or the name of a natural person.
 In some cases, the verified information instead contains permission, or ownership, without an identity, such as the @rpki system, which is used to secure @bgp announcements and therefore harden the security of routing on the internet @rfc_rpki.